Roads we maintain

 The lists of public roads below reproduce those held at the local roads offices.
 They are provided for public information but the copyright remains with us and no commercial use is to be made of the information without the our consent.

-The lists is updated on a quarterly basis.
-Those below were last updated on 5 January 2017 and will not take account of any additions or deletions since that date.
+The lists are updated on a quarterly basis.
+They were last updated on 29th January 2021 and will not take account of any additions or deletions since that date.